lavaclient/plugins/packages/spotify/README.md

 ##### Disclaimer

-Leaving the "autoResolveYoutubeVideos" option on is prune to you getting banned from youtube, unless you have IP rotation set up.
-However it's much slower.
+Leaving the "autoResolveYoutubeVideos" option on is much slower and could get you banned from youtube, unless you have IP rotation set up.

 melike2d &copy; 2020 - 2021